RebRut03/School_District_Analysis/README.md

   ![THS_School_Summary_Original](Resources/THS_School_Summary_Original.PNG)

-- Another significant change made to the code that adjusted the final outputs was that I had to isolate the tenth to tweflth grade THS students.
-I used the loc method to make this change, and this allowed us to calculate updated outputs that were overall, very similar to the original outputs.
+-  Another significant change made to the code was the adjustment of isolating the tenth to twelfth grade THS students using the loc method.
+This allowed us to calculate all of the updated outputs that were, overall, very similar to the original outputs.

   - `tenth_to_twelfth_count = student_data_df.loc[(student_data_df["grade"] != "9th") & (student_data_df["school_name"] == "Thomas High School"), ["Student ID"]].count()`